GLOSSARY

 Adversaries are Operationalizing AI

-Threat actors are no longer just experimenting with AI; they are treating it as a revenue driver and attack accelerator.
-Tools like WormGPT, an illicit Large Language Model (LLM), demonstrate how AI is being operationalized for cybercrime.
+Threat actors are no longer just experimenting with AI.
+They are treating it as a revenue driver and attack accelerator.
+Tools like WormGPT, an illicit Large Language Model (LLM), demonstrate how AI is being used for cybercrime.

 Other illicit applications for AI include: